hammaadworks/yumyum/docs/archived_sprints/sprint-1-initial/architecture.md

 There is no traditional backend application server or custom API.
 The "backend" consists of two main components:

 1.  **Data Layer:** A public Google Sheet, which acts as a simple, vendor-managed database.
-2.  **Media Layer:** Cloudinary, which handles all image storage, optimization, and delivery.
+2.  **Media Layer:** ImageKit, which handles all image storage, optimization, and delivery.

 This serverless, backend-less approach is a deliberate choice for the MVP to maximize simplicity and minimize operational overhead.
 Any future server-side logic (e.g., processing webhooks) will be implemented using Vercel Functions.